Editorials, Epitaphs, and the End of Days: History through The Plant archives

 “Dear Plant Editor, I think you’ve gone too far.
 I’m sick and tired of picking up The Plant to get up-to-date on school issues and having to first plow through the filth.
 I’m really not interested in seeing two students advertising their sexual preferences in an unnecessary photo [page 5 of last week] and I don’t consider a tasteless sketch of male genitals [page 7] art either.
 As well, I’d appreciate it if you could use proper language journalists are expected to use.
 That ‘F— Pig’ of yours insults my intelligence.
 One more thing: Is Dawson Christian Fellowship a thorn in your side?
 I’m really disgusted with the material you print.
 I threw out The Plant without even reading it!”

 The smut slows down by the end of the 2000s.
-It probably lost its edge for the internet generation, and shifting sexual politics may have inspired a reevaluation of the sheer number of beautiful, scantily clad women on the covers.
-Outside censorship and changing Plant structures can’t be ruled out as factors either.
+It probably lost its edge for the internet generation, and shifting sexual politics may have inspired a reevaluation of the sheer number of nude women on the covers.
+School censorship and changing Plant structures can’t be ruled out as factors either.
 Perhaps a future article should answer the question of What happened to the porn?

 But if I could bring back one thing about those early issues, it would be news images.
-Photos taken by students for the Plant are not common in older issues either, but they were among some of our best archival finds.
+Photos taken by students for The Plant are not common in older issues either, but they were among our best archival finds.
 In our club format, writers and graphic designers are relatively segregated, so we writers no longer see it as our duty to provide quality images.
-For my first time as a Plant writer, I find myself working with the graphic designer to unite the format and content of this essay.
+For my first time as writer for The Plant, I find myself working with the graphic designer to unite the format and content of this essay.
 Cameras are more accessible than ever; we could be filling every page with photos to make our issues better documents of news and of history.

 Retrospection is important.
 My intention with this piece, and the usefulness of our archive, is not simply to gawk at the past.

 Once our records are digitized, projects like my history of the union disputes will become much, much easier.
-Personally, I hope that in-depth analyses of moments in the Plant archives become a semi-regular column at some point in the future.
-However, I also hope that future journalists-turned-historians are even more careful than I was.
+I hope that The Plant will eventually dedicate a semi-regular column to analyzing moments in the archives.
+However, I also urge future journalists-turned-historians to be even more careful than I was.
 You may not understand an article.
 It may seem wrong, or plain insignificant, but your task is to reach back to that moment during which for at least one person it was right and necessary.